kamalnyc17/python-challenge/README.md

 # ReadMe - python-challenge
-This application contains two module:- PyBank & PyPoll<br>
+This application contains two module:- PyBank & PyPoll
-Tools used: Python 3.7.6
+## Tools used: Python 3.7.6

-## PyBank
+### PyBank
 In this module, we have created a Python script for analyzing the financial records of our company.
 The code will process a dataset in csv format with two columns: Date and Profit/Losses.

 Our task is to process this dataset with a Python script to produce following results:-